 President: Miranda Sofia Berner

-The first time I came to Seattle was right after university – I lived in Capital Hill, found a job in Bellevue and discovered Thai food, Theater Schmeater, and Duck Dodge.
+The first time I came to Seattle was right after university – I lived in Capital Hill, found a job which is one of the best remote jobs in Bellevue and also discovered Thai food, Theater Schmeater, and Duck Dodge.
 After a couple of years, I moved back to the East Coast.
 I returned to Seattle from Pennsylvania with my husband and our cat in October of 2010.
 Our daughter was born at Swedish Hospital in November of the same year.
 12 months later, we moved to Wallingford.
 This time around, I have discovered playgrounds, preschools, and the Wallingford Farmers Market (magical!).

 I got involved with the Wallingford Community Council thanks to the Wallyhood blog.
 I answered the call to make comments on the proposed Seattle 2035 comprehensive plan, to door knock the Urban Village and to help set up for the WCC informational meeting on the proposed Seattle 2035 & HALA initiative held in the Chapel at the Good Shepard Center in January.
 Since then, I have been the Chair of the WallHALA committee.